STEPHEN M. GROSS

 Reviews for Neighborhood/Environmental Organizations

 - Tuxedo Reserve, Tuxedo, NY.
 Represented two groups, Target Tuxedo and the Tuxedo Land Trust, in review of proposed plans and SEQRA documentation for a development of 1,195 residential units and 33,000 square feet of commercial space on a 1,197 acre site that would double the population of Tuxedo.
 Review resulted in identification of several issues not identified in SEQRA documents including undisclosed wetland issues, miscalculations of demographics and fiscal impacts, undisclosed groundwater impacts, failure to identify Nationally Register eligible historic resources, timber rattlesnake impacts (including the discovery that an employee cooked and ate a rattlesnake found on the property), underestimated traffic impacts, and segmentation issues under SEQRA.
 This review forced the Lead Agency to require a SEIS over the applicant’s objections.
-At this point, the Town Board has accepted the FEIS and approved a rezoning, as was expected.
-The outcome of an Article 78 action to overturn that decision is still pending.

 - Sterling Forge Estates, Tuxedo, NY.
 Represented Sterling Forest Partnership in review of proposed plans and SEQRA documentation for a 107-unit luxury residential development with an 18-hole golf course.
 Review resulted in identification of several issues not identified in SEQRA documents including undisclosed steep slope disturbances, miscalculations of fiscal impacts, failure to identify Nationally Registered historic resources, unidentified wetlands impacts, timber rattlesnake impacts, underestimated traffic impacts, and miscalculation of allowable unit count under proposed zoning.
 Project was not approved, and the 575-acre site has since been purchased as part of Sterling Forest State Park.